 Virginia should also enact laws that prohibit public use of marijuana.
 Restrictions should prohibit use in any place that is generally accessible to the public, including stores and restaurants.
-Other legalized states also prohibit public use of marijuana, and Virginia has restrictions on the use of alcohol and tobacco in some public places (side-bar).
-When establishing the public use law, the state would need to clearly define what constitutes use of marijuana (e.g., smoking, vaping, eating).
+Other legalized states also prohibit public use of marijuana, and alcohol in some public Virginia has restrictions on the use of alcohol and tobacco in some public places (sidebar).
+When establishing the public use law, the state would need to clearly define what constitutes a public space and what constitutes use of marijuana (e.g., smoking, vaping, eating).

 The state would need to establish penalties for people who violate marijuana public use laws.
 The state currently treats most marijuana possession violations as a civil infraction punishable by a small fine.
-This same punishment could be applied to violations of public use laws.
+This same punishment could be applied to violations certain public areas after of public use laws.
 If this is not a sufficient deterrent, the state could instead impose a penalty of \$100 (the maximum fine in most states) or reclassify public marijuana use as a Class 4 misdemeanor, like drinking in public.